Your monthly mortgage payment is split up and goes towards different items.

 When you extra principal payments or make monthly payments for more than the amount due, that money is applied towards the balance.

 For example: If your monthly mortgage payment is $1,500 and you send the mortgage company a check for $1,700.
 The additional $200 is applied towards the principal balance.

 You need to know your loan principal to calculate your loan-to-value ratio (LTV ratio).
-The LTV ratio is calculated by dividing the balance of the loan by the apprised value of the property.
+The LTV ratio is calculated by dividing the principal balance by the appraised value of the property.

 Factors that Affect Your Interest Rate

 The lower interest rate you have means more of your payment goes towards the balance on the loan.
-Interest rates are usually determined by your credit score.
-The higher your score the lower interest rate a lender will offer you.
+Your credit score usually determines interest rates.
+The higher your score, the lower the interest rate a lender will offer you.

-An adjustable-rate mortgage starts off with an initial low interest rate for a fixed period of time.
-After a set number of years that rate will increase on an annual basis.
+An adjustable-rate mortgage starts with an initial low-interest rate for a fixed period of time.
+After a set number of years, that rate will increase on an annual basis.
 More of your payment is applied towards principle at the beginning and increases as the loan ages.

 Interest-only loans do not have a principal payment; the entire amount is applied towards interest.
 If you have an interest-only loan, you should speak to your loan servicer or another lender about refinancing your loan.